syne-tune/syne-tune/docs/faq.md

 [Ray Tyne](https://docs.ray.io/en/latest/tune/index.html) and
 [Optuna](https://optuna.readthedocs.io/en/stable/).
 Here are some reasons why you may prefer Syne Tune over these alternatives.
-* Lightweight and platform agnostic: Syne Tune is designed to work with different execution back-ends, so you are not locked into a particular distributed system architecture.
+* Lightweight and platform-agnostic: Syne Tune is designed to work with different execution back-ends, so you are not locked into a particular distributed system architecture.
 Syne Tune runs with minimal dependencies.
-* Wide range of modalities: Syne Tune supports multi-fidelity HPO, constrained HPO, multi-objective HPO, transfer tuning, cost-aware HPO.
+* Wide range of modalities: Syne Tune supports multi-fidelity HPO, constrained HPO, multi-objective HPO, transfer tuning, cost-aware HPO, population based training.
 * Simple, modular design: Rather than wrapping all sorts of other HPO frameworks, Syne Tune provides simple APIs and scheduler templates, which can easily be [extended to your specific needs](tutorials/developer/README.md).